-“I know that, but you’re a mother.
+“I know that, but you’re my aunt.
 You’d say that anyway.”

 She went back to her food.
 “You know I trust you.
 I just worry about you obsessing that stuff.
 Didn’t you see another terrible movie last week, with Lucas and Dustin?”

 “Flatliners?” he said.
 “That was an awesome movie, but a lot of people hated it.
 We loved it.
 I think it’ll be a classic someday.
 It’s about these medical students who try to have near-death experiences.
-They stop each other’s hearts and use their — what, defibrillators? — to bring them back to life.
+They stop each other’s hearts and use their defibrillators to bring them back to life.
 They want to see the afterlife, which turns out to be pretty nasty when it follows them back.”

 “‘Flatliners’,” she said, and he realized that had been another wrong thing to say.
 “You really know how to pour it on.”
 The year before his exorcism, Will had flatlined in the Upside Down.
 His mother and Sheriff Hopper had barely resuscitated him.

 It was funny how the horror films this summer were straight out of his own playbook.
 He hoped that wasn’t an omen.